India has loved marine animals such as fish, shrimp, oyster, lobster, crab, eel, squid – along with its rich culinary traditions – for centuries.

 It is a premium edible fish, mostly found in the estuarine regions and used in the preparation of curries, grills, and fried.

-As it contains Essential fatty acids, it is a popular choice for high-end seafood restaurants and features many festive meals.
+As it contains essential amino acids, it is a popular choice for high-end seafood restaurants and features many festive meals.

 Surmai found in Indian ocean is most commonly consumed in western coastal India.